DeanJain/JavaBigdata/GCP.md

 - *With a push subscription, message data is sent to by HTTP POST request to a push endpoint URL.
 The push model is useful when a single endpoint processes messages from multiple topics.*
 - It’s also a good option when the data will be processed by an App Engine Standard application or a Cloud Function.
 Both of those services bill only when in use, and *pushing a message avoids the need to check the queue continually for messages to pull.*
 - With a pull subscription, a service reads messages from the topic.
 This is a good approach when processing large volumes of data and efficiency is a top concern.
+- Pub/Sub is billed per message ingestion and delivery.
+There is also a storage charge for retained acknowledged messages.

 #### Dataprep